 Learn more about Undergraduate Language Studies costs.

-Open only to established groups, Experience English offers a 4-week summer program that balances learning English and experiencing American culture.
+Open only to established groups, Experience English Summer Camp offers a 2-week summer program with exciting and educational field trips, academic English sessions, and service-learning projects.

 This program is only opened to established groups and is not available for individual students.
 Eligible students part of a partner group should see their coordinator for an application.
 If you have a group interested in attending, please contact firstname.lastname@example.org for more information.